 Raccoons are reported to have 51 vocalizations, including growls, hisses, screams and whinnies.
 When they fight, they sound something like fighting cats.
 Baby raccoons make mewing, twittering, cooing or crying sounds of varying intensity depending on their level of stress or joy.
 Listen to raccoon vocalizations here and here.
 It’s believed that Raccoons quickly recognize the facial expressions of each other because of their distinctive facial coloration.
 Their light-and-dark-banded tails may also help them more quickly interpret another’s posture.

 Previously considered to be territorial loners, there’s some new evidence that related females will share an area and up to four males will live together during mating season to defend an area against potential rivals.
 If you see a group, however, it’s most likely a mother and her youngsters.
-Raccoons are nocturnal, but nursing mothers in need of extra nourishment sometimes come out in daytime.
+Raccoons are nocturnal, but nursing mothers in need of extra nourishment sometimes come out in the daytime.
 Raccoons are mild-mannered and prefer to run from conflict, so don’t corner them: If they feel forced to fight, they’re fierce and strong.

 Raccoons roam a large home range at night as they search for food and, if food is scarce, may forage several square miles.
 Ahead of winter, those in the northern parts of their range feed heavily to put on fat.
 They may lose up to half of it through the winter — when the weather is particularly brutal, the layers of fat enable them to spend long stretches of time in their dens, without eating.
 Their thick, insulating hair helps keep them warm, but a protective winter den is important to their survival.
 They don’t technically hibernate, however.